 I’m also a big advocate of data tracking.
 If the free-for-all use of the sensory room is helpful, it should be apparent in the data.
 I recommend choosing one target behavior that is a good indicator of regulation, such as communication or aggression.
 Start tracking data on this behavior before going into the sensory room and then again after leaving the room.
 Then, create a sensory program based on his sensory assessment (a good sensory checklist like the one on our website may be enough).
 Finally, continue data tracking once appropriate teaching tools and structure are in place.

-Concerning the frequency of sensory breaks, here are basic guidelines based on my own research on the effect of neurotransmitters:
+Concerning the frequency of sensory breaks, here are basic functional level guidelines for based on my own research on the effect of neurotransmitters:

-- 10 minutes every 1.5 hours for kids functioning at the second-third-fourth grade levels
+- Second through fourth grade: 10 minutes every 1.5 hours

 We have a free 1- hour webinar titled An Introduction to the BrainWorks Approach to Effective Sensory Diets that goes over the basics of creating a good sensory program.